 In Samos Dentaid has a small clinic inside Samos Camp with lighting, electricity, water and a sterilizer.
 Our teams treat several patients a day in this clinic including women and children who are currently housed in hotels but visit the camp for dental treatment.
 We also work with various other organizations on the island to provide oral health education outside of the camp.

 In Thessaloniki Dentaid volunteers have worked in 15 different refugee camps.
 However more clinics are now taking place in warehouses, hotels and other buildings.

-Dentaid is sending dental equipment to the camps and has been offered a container to work from.
 The equipment is basic and conditions are tough but you’ll be rewarded with a warm welcome and have the chance to provide pain relieving dental care for people who really need your help.
-Many of the refugees had first class dental treatment in their home countries.
+Many of the refugees had first class dental treatment in their home countries

 Volunteers will triage, treat and provide aftercare for the refugees.
-The majority of patients will require extractions and some refugees have developed complex dental problems since fleeing their homes.
+Many patients will require extractions and some refugees have developed complex dental problems since fleeing their homes.
 You will also treat children and Dentaid will seek every opportunity to provide oral health promotion and toothbrushing programmes once the refugees’ basic dental needs have been met.

-Volunteers will need to register with Dentaid who will give your details to the Greek authorities to ensure you can gain access to the camps.
+Volunteers in Thessaloniki will need to register with Dentaid and our partners and ground co-ordinators Health Point Foundation who will give your details to the Greek authorities to ensure you can gain access to the camps.

 Although life in the refugee camps is very hard, we have found them to be well organized and safe places to work.
 Many refugees are keen to translate and want to help the clinics run smoothly.
 Volunteers of all different nationalities give their time and skills to help in this humanitarian crisis providing clothing, food, hot drinks, medical help and shelter for rufugees but very few dentists have been to the camps and there is a huge demand for treatment.